havir-fs/Flutter-Secure-Storage/README.md

 # Sample secure storage implementation for flutter

-A sample Flutter application that shows the use of flutter_secure_storage library (that uses keysotre for Android and keychain for IOS).
+A sample Flutter application that shows the use of flutter_secure_storage library as a solution for store and encrypt data in Flutter.
+In this plugin Keychain is used for iOS and AES encryption is used for Android.
+AES secret key is encrypted with RSA and RSA key is stored in KeyStore.

 ## Notes: